Where Was Jalebi Invented A Sweet, Swirly Tale

 Is it as Indian as a monsoon rain, or does its story start elsewhere?

-Let’s dive into Jalebi’s delicious, swirly history, with a few handy tables to guide us.
+Let’s dive into Jalebi’s delicious, swirly history, with a few handy tables.

 Think 10th-century bazaars, with merchants haggling and poets reciting love ballads.